Our 5th state, and we're back on the East Coast. Beautiful beaches again, but too cold to really enjoy them!

 Ruben taught himself to bodysurf, he was pretty good too.
 He wants a boogey board for xmas now.

-From Yamba to Evans Heads for 3 nights.
 Look at that face is it cool or what.
 We won't see this again for another 50yrs.
 India (cousin) says its venus and mars.

 We went for a drive in an old volcanic crater where we finally saw some koalas in the wild, very cute.
 Loads of emus and kangaroos here too.